marenamat/ietf-draft-marenamat-grow-route-server-nh-translation/draft-marenamat-grow-route-server-nh-translation.md

 All IPv4 routes announced to and from Legacy speakers must have IPv4 next hops, while all IPv4 routes announced to and from Unnumbered speakers must have IPv6 next hops.
 To facilitate reachability between these speakers, we need to translate between IPv4 and IPv6 next hops in BGP, IPv6 ND and ARP.

 ## Speaker configuration

 All speakers SHOULD have a fixed MAC address set and registered with the IXP.

-All speakers MUST have their IPv6 LLA and IPv6 GUA and assigned by the IXP.
+All speakers MUST have their IPv6 LLA and IPv6 GUA assigned by the IXP.
 They do not have to set these addresses up on the respective interfaces as long as their BGP sessions are able to run.